SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

   Let $(L, sub)$ be a finite lattice, that is a lattice where $L$ is a finite set.
 Then it is also a complete lattice.
 ]

+// TODO: Do we _always_ work with finite lattices or do we use infinite ones too?
-From now on we will mostly work with finite, and thus complete, lattices.
+From now on we will work with finite, and thus complete, lattices.

 // TODO: Image example of complete lattice?